Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

-Finally, as the legitimacy authentication function is related to determining whether the restored DNN model contains a watermark, we compared the bit error rate (BER) metric of the watermark with and without the reversible operation depicted in Fig. \ref{Fig. Recovering Effects}(d), (e).
-The BER value of the watermarked model is $0.0005$, whereas it is $0.43$ after applying reversible operation.
+Finally, as the infringement identification function relies on determining whether the restored DNN model contains a watermark, we compared the bit error rate (BER) metric of the watermark with and without the reversible operation, as depicted in Fig. \ref{Fig. Recovering Effects3}.
+The BER value of the watermarked model was 0.0005, whereas it increased to 0.43 after applying the reversible operation.
 This confirms that the reversible operation can effectively remove the watermark embedded in the host model, thereby demonstrating the validity of the legitimacy authentication scheme.